-Free shipping & returns on orders $50+ (restrictions apply).
+Free ground shipping on orders $99+.
+Some restrictions apply.
 Learn More

 When George Stephen designed the very first Weber grill back in 1952, one major feature that set his grill apart from virtually every other one sold at the time was the lid.

 Before George’s invention, if you bought a grill it would probably be what is known as an “open brazier”.

 Open brazier grills had no lid, and were hard to use if the conditions were anything less than perfect.

 Windy, rainy or snowy weather made grilling a challenge and George designed his grill to solve those very problems.
 His idea caught on and a backyard revolution had begun!